MENU

 Life At Sea

-Participants will experience the life of a battleship sailor through a series of tours and activities while on their overnight stay.
+Participants will experience the life of a battleship sailor through a series of tours and activities during their overnight stay.
 Eating in the enlisted crew's mess and sleeping in the enlisted crew bunks gives students and adults a better understanding of what it is like to live and work in the U.S. Navy.

 Hands-on History